jrenaud90/TidalPy/README.md

 The current version of TidalPy is in Alpha and will receive many updates on a relatively fast schedule.
 It is, therefore, recommended that you run it from an IDE (more on that below) and/or install it as an [editable package](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).

 #### Install as an editable package
-* Get the the latest version from Github
+* Get the latest version from Github
     * Ensure you have [git](https://git-scm.com/downloads) or [github](https://desktop.github.com/) installed on your machine.
     * Open a terminal and navigate to an easy-to-access directory where you would like to install TidalPy.
     * Clone the TidalPy git using `git clone https://github.com/jrenaud90/TidalPy.git`.